SUGGESTED PACKING LIST

 - Day pack (large enough to hold water, camera, warm layers, rain jacket, and snacks) and a rain cover for the pack

 - Personal first aid kit to include: painkillers, plasters (band-aids), moleskin, antiseptic cream, after bite, anti-diarrhea tablets, throat lozenges, re-hydration salts & personal medication.
-(Amazonas Explorer carries an extensive first aid kit & Oxygen on all trips, but these are generally for emergencies only)
+(Your trip operators carries an extensive first aid kit & Oxygen on all trips, but these are generally for emergencies only.)

 HOW TO PACK